Holiday caravans come in all shapes, sizes, colours and configurations to suit most people’s needs.

 A fully galvanised chassis will reduce the potential of rust and corrosion from sea salt or in the event of flooding and will also increase the lifespan of your holiday caravan.

-Some manufacturers, like Swift Leisure, are committed to building all their new holiday caravans with a fully galvanised chassis.
+Some manufacturers, like Swift Group, are committed to building all their new holiday caravans with a fully galvanised chassis.

 From an insurance perspective, a galvanised chassis can offer that added layer of protection in the event of a tidal surge or flooding.

 Static caravans that are sited near the sea without a galvanised chassis are more likely to deteriorate quicker and this general “wear and tear” will not be covered by your insurance policy, so you could end up with an expensive repair bill in years to come, or worse still having to buy a new caravan.

 Duncan Smith, national sales manager, at Swift Leisure said a fully galvanised chassis system was the only option suitable for the vast majority of environments.

 “For peace of mind Swift are building all their holiday homes on fully galvanised Fusion chassis on all its 2016 models,” said Duncan.
 “The Swift Group are one of the only manufacturer specifying the fusion galvanised chassis as standard.
 A unique product that not only protects your holiday home investment but provides peace of mind for years to come.
 Backed up with a comprehensive 10 year anti-corrosion warranty.”

 All chassis need some maintenance – even the fully galvanised.
 Firstly, it’s recommended to check the chassis on a new caravan when it’s first sited to make sure nothing has been damaged in the siting process and that the finish is still intact.
 Any scratches to the paint finish should be touched up straight away and it’s probably best to notify your park operator or manufacturer.